hommyrosado/UMGC_Capstone/README.md

 - -gmail or google account OAuth
 - Playlist saving feature for differentiation of downloads (save by user specified groupings) - create subfolders in designated download folder
 - Progress bar?
+- Chrome @media rules test environment for multiple form factors.
+Dreamweaver also an option.
+Intellij or Visual Code may have extension.